-The next step in the process is to copy your forked repository onto your computer to work on.
-This will create an identical copy of the GitHub repository on your local machine.
+The next step in the process is to get your forked repository down to your computer to work on.
+This will create an identical copy of the github on your local machine.
 To do this you need to know the address of your repository.
-The URL to your repository address will be https://github.com/<YOUR USERNAME>/volttron.git.
-From a terminal execute the following commands:
+Luckily the github has a convention so your repository address will be https://github.com/<YOUR USERNAME>/volttron.git.
+From a terminal execute the following commands which will create a directory in your home directory and then change to that directory, clone from your repository, and finally change into the cloned repository.